Pretty Place - a South Carolina destination wedding location with pristine Blue Ridge Mountain views.

 Be prepared to navigate down stairs during your processional!
 Practicing in your wedding attire is a good idea.

-This is up to you!
-After your ceremony concludes, I do recommend having your officiant / pastor direct all guests (other than whoever will be in your family photos) to head on out of the chapel efficiently so that family photos can begin.
+After your ceremony concludes, I recommend having your officiant / pastor direct all guests (other than whoever will be in your family photos) to head on out of the chapel efficiently so that family photos can begin -- time is of the essence.

 Portrait location ideas

 You may want family portraits done with the beautiful mountain backdrop at the altar (this is a beautiful option!)
-Your photographer will almost definitely need external lighting / flash to capture this well, so just be prepared for that.
-As always, I recommend having a specific list of the groupings you want to save time and make this portion of the day go more efficiently.
+Your photographer will almost definitely need external lighting / flash to capture this well.

-This is a favorite photo spot just in front / to the right of the chapel.
+This is a popular photo spot just in front / to the right of the chapel.
 There is a steep drop off on the other side, so please step carefully!

 After family photos and wedding party photos are taken care of, it’s couples’ portrait time!
 There are some sweet spots just outside the chapel to take photos with the views, but if time is running short, another great option is to continue photo time by driving a little way down the mountain to Caesar’s Head, Bald Rock, or another nearby photo spot.
 You can get the same mountain views with a little more space and time to create some gorgeous photos.